 Those citizens he’s particularly worried about are returning ISIS fighters and their families.

 He warns of the risk of returnees donning suicide vests to carry out terror attacks but offers no clues as to how to deal with such a scenario.
 Presumably it’s still about reporting suspicious behaviour.
 Are people to inform the police whenever they spot a man with a dark beard and a thick coat?
 When they see cars parked in the wrong places?
 When they see people carrying bags.

 Of course, astute policing and public co-operation are essential here.

 The first thing in any kind of policing is knowing who you’re up against.

 The hardline Coalition Minister for Home affairs saw the greatest threat as coming from’ left wing terrorism’ which he sees as including Islamic extremism.
 This is in direct contradistinction to ASIO which sees the threat as coming from the other end of the spectrum.

 The Minister refutes the reality that fanatically dogmatic religionists will be loath to seek alliance with those who generally are secular minded.

-The Opposition have taken him to task over this:
+The Opposition took him to task over this: